somaticio/tensorflow.rb/README.md

 bundle exec rake spec
 ```
 This command is to run the tests.

-### Install Script
-I have also made a make shift install script in tools directory.
-You are free to use it, but it still needs some work and its best if you follow the installation procedure above or use docker.
-You are welcome to make improvements to the script.

 ## Tensorboard
 You can run tensorboard on tensorflow.rb too.
 Just take a look at tensorboard.md file.